 China – With IATA predicting that China with overtake America and become the worlds biggest travel market by 2022, surely the A380’s suitability to mass markets travel and congested airports makes it a good contender for Chinese airlines and airlines routes flying to China.

-Worry not though A380 fans, you’ll still be flying on the double-decker for years to come yet.
-In November Singapore announced its super luxury new First class A380 product which they have invested $850m in developing and will be rolling out to their A380 aircraft this year.
+So worry not A380 fans, you’ll still be flying on the double-decker for years to come yet.
+As well as the new Emirates order, in November Singapore announced its super luxury new First class A380 product which they have invested $850m in developing and will be rolling out to their A380 aircraft this year.
 Plus, with a 2018 list price of US$446m (£324m) per aircraft and 222 having been delivered, most airlines will need to use them for a long time to get a return on their investment.